Episode 05

 Adri Stark is a project manager at Park People, a national charity that helps people activate the power of parks.
 She is co-author of Park People’s Canadian City Parks Report—an annual publication that explores park trends, challenges, and leading practices based on a survey of municipalities across the country.

-In the episode, she calls out 4 aspects of Designing for Dignity as a response to Defensive Designs:
+Like our Perkins&Will colleague Dahmahlee Lawrence, whose series on Dignity in Design just launched in the AIA Dallas publication Columns, Adri thinks that designing for dignity starts with process.
+In this episode, she calls out 4 aspects of Designing for Dignity as a response to Defensive Designs:

 1. Meeting Basic Needs: There is infrastructure in place to be able to support people’s basic needs, like shelter, and using the washroom, drinking water and hygiene.